cbcrg/tcoffee/docs/tcoffee_installation.rst

-Depending on your system, your own skills, your requirements and on more parameters than I have fingers to count, installing a BLAST server suited for your needs can range from a 10 minutes job to an achivement spread over several generations.
+Depending on your system, your own skills, your requirements and on more parameters than I have fingers to count, installing a BLAST server suited for your needs can range from a 10 minutes job to an achievement spread over several generations.
 So at this point, you should roam the NCBI website for suitable information.

 If you want to have your own BLAST server to run your own databases, you should know that it is possible to control both the database and the program used by BLAST: